rsokl/testing-tutorial/README.md

 # An Introduction to Property-Based Testing
-> Created by: Zac Dodds and Ryan Soklaski
+> Created by: Zac Hatfield-Dodds and Ryan Soklaski

 This tutorial is designed to introduce attendees to (the wonderful world of) automated testing in Python – specifically for data science applications.